kehantan/labbook/docs/protein/purification.rst

 #.
 Remove supernatant from the centrifuged tube.

-    Collect 120 uL of supernatant for SDS-PAGE later (**sample #0**)
+    Collect 100 uL of supernatant for SDS-PAGE later (**sample #0**)

 #.
-Add 2 to 5 mL of Buffer B to the pellet and vortex well.
+Add 2 to 5 mL of Buffer B to the pellet and vortex to completely dissolve the pellet.
 #.
-Adjust the volume to 24 mL with Buffer B.
+Add Buffer B into the tube up to 24 mL of volume.

-    Take 100 to 120 uL for SDS-PAGE later (**sample #1**)
+    Collect 100 uL for SDS-PAGE later (**sample #1**)

 #.
 Cool the sample on ice for 30 mins to 1 hr.
 #.
-Devide the suspensions into 24 microcentrifuge tubes.
+Devide the suspensions into 24 microcentrifuge tubes (1 mL per microcentrifuge tube).
 #.
 Centrifuge.
-20,000 to 27,000 x g, 4 :math:`^{\circ} C`, 10 mins.
+20,000 to 27,000 x g (or 15,000 rpm), 4 :math:`^{\circ} C`, 10 mins.
 #.
 Collect supernatant.

+    Collect 100 uL of the collected supernatant for SDS-PAGE (**sample #2**)

 #.
+Collect pellet.

-To make SDS-PAGE sample, add 1 mL of lysis buffer or Buffer B to pellet and mix well.
+    To make SDS-PAGE sample of pellet, add 1 mL of lysis buffer or Buffer B to pellet and mix using vortex.

-    Keep 100 to 120 uL of suspended pellet and supernatant for SDS-PAGE sample (**sample #2, sample #3**)
+    Leave the pellet on ice for 1 hr, then collect 100 uL of suspended pellet for SDS-PAGE (**sample #3**)

 #.
-Add supernatant to Ni-NTA resin
+Add the collected supernatant to Ni-NTA resin

     Store all pellet in their respective microcentrifuge tube at 4 :math:`^{\circ}`\ C